mollie/laravel-cashier-mollie/docs/07-invoices.md

 ### Find invoice by order id

-It's possible to find a specific invoice by it's order id.
+It's possible to find a specific invoice by its order id.

 ```php
 $user->findInvoice($orderId);